WHHYN

 Description of project

-• The first phase of this project, WHHYN, is being carried out in partnership with the Belgian natural gas carrier Fluxys and will link the Valenciennes area, where both production and consumption projects are located, with the industrial zone of Mons.
+This project is being carried out in partnership with the Belgian natural gas carrier Fluxys and will link the Valenciennes area, where both production and consumption projects are located, with the industrial zone of Mons.

 This project received financial support from the Hauts-de-France region and Valenciennes Métropole for the feasibility study phase.